-Business case approved for increasing the use of Hinchingbrooke Country Park (HCP) and which will also allow it to become free from subsidy.
-An outline case for Paxton Pits has also been prepared.
+Business case developed and approved for increasing the use of Hinchingbrooke Country Park (HCP) with a clear vision to ensure that more people use this key health asset, whilst reducing the amount of subsidy the site needs.
+An outline case for the further enhancement of Paxton Pits has also been prepared.
+Supporting two key health assets in our market towns.
 The business case seeks to secure and enhance open free space as a key route for activity for all residents as evidenced by over 500 people attending a free park run at HCP.

 Through the Active Lifestyles team, a range of exercise initiatives and classes have been introduced for older people and those requiring additional support to exercise.
 In 2017/18 the team organised and delivered more than 3,700 physical activity or sport sessions attracting more than 45,000 attendances (19,700 older people and 20,400 long term health conditions).
 One notable success in 2017/18 was the introduction of a 'Care Home offer' leading to 124 exercise sessions delivered in partnership with local Residential and Care Home Providers.
+Work to make access to leisure services easier for those on low incomes has also been a success.

 The team also contributed to a public health led county wide strategic group tackling falls among older adults and were actively involved in a pilot scheme in St Ives.
-Continuing the theme of continuous improvement, 2018/19 also saw the introduction of classes for people with long term health conditions (including cancer patients, and postural stability which is a more specific, highly tailored falls prevention service).
+Continuing the theme of continuous improvement, 2018/19 also saw the introduction of classes for people with long term health conditions (including cancer patients, and postural stability, which is a more specific, highly tailored falls prevention service).
 In January 2019 Active Lifestyles launched the ESCAPE2 pain management rehabilitation programme aiming to help people with osteoarthritis and chronic joint pain, self-manage their condition.

 With support from both the Design Council and Local Government Association that Council has been tackling significant levels of obesity in Ramsey through the Live Well initiative.
-This has been a challenging project and the benefits derived to date have not been as expected.
 Work is to continue into 2019/20.